 Although the range of 20%-80% covers three-fifths of all possible values of prevalence, the most frequent cases are those which approach minimum and maximum values as the pattern of parasite prevalence distribution is bimodal or skewed to the right (Morand et al., 2002; Morand and Guégan, 2000; Sarabeev et al., 2018).
 The next threshold is about 30-45 elements with which the researcher can operate with a true prevalence ranging from 10% to 90%.
-Working with sample sizes of 75-100 individuals, we can be relatively confident that we are not missing species having a prevalence of 4%-5%.
-Prevalences of 1% and 99% could be assessed with at least 400 elements.
+Prevalences of 1% and 99% with acceptable level of precision can be assessed with at least 450 elements.

 The analytical formula for sample size calculation is based on the Z-statistics and assumes that the distribution of sample proportions is approximately normally distributed (Daniel, 1999).
 A commonly employed measure of the normal distribution is that both cases and non-cases must be at least 5 elements but the approximation will be better if they are both greater than or equal to 10 (Cochran, 1952; Daniel, 1999).
 Figure 1 shows the 95% probability of encountering samples that approximate the normal distribution for different values of prevalence.
 To be 95% sure that a sample with a true prevalence of 50% approximates the normal distribution, a sample size of more than 16 elements would be required (Fig. 1, Table 1).
 The sample size grows exponentially as the prevalence approaches the minimum and maximum values of 0% and 100%.
+So, to approximate a normal distribution with 95% confidence, a sample size of 913 elements is required when the expected prevalence is 1% or 99%.